reactioncommerce/reaction/README.md

 }
 ```

+Note that a plugin creating a SimpleSchema instance as in the above example will also need to list the `simpl-schema` NPM package as a dependency.

 And on the other side, if you have a plugin that wants to extend some of the schemas provided by other plugins, do it in a `preStartup` function:

 ```js